-The nuclear weapons in the U.S stockpile range in age from more than 20 years to more than 40 years.
+The nuclear weapons in the U.S. stockpile range in age from more than 20 years to more than 40 years.
 The National Nuclear Security Administration’s Stockpile Stewardship Program (SSP) maintains the reliability and safety of the U.S. nuclear deterrent without the need for full-scale testing.
 The SSP is an ongoing process of surveillance, assessment, refurbishment, and reassessment.

 NIF experiments are an essential component of the nation’s stockpile assessment and certification strategy because NIF provides the only process for scientists to gain access to and examine thermonuclear burn.
-These experiments will also help the nation maintain the skills of nuclear weapon scientists, which is crucial in order to assess the age-related changes that could compromise weapon reliability.
+These experiments also will help the nation maintain the skills of nuclear weapon scientists, which is crucial in order to assess the age-related changes that could compromise weapon reliability.

 NIF allows researchers to perform experiments in a controlled environment and at a much higher rate than could have been imagined with underground testing.
 A problem can be picked apart and individual physics pieces can be studied.
 Researchers no longer have to wait for a supernova event to gather data or attempt to parse information from an underground test with limited diagnostics.
-Radiation transport is also central to the operation of nuclear weapons.
+Radiation transport also is central to the operation of nuclear weapons.
 With NIF, researchers can perform detailed radiation-hydrodynamic experiments.